apache/nuttx/boards/arm/stm32/stm3210e-eval/README.txt

   3. Run the DFU SE program to load nuttx.dfu into FLASH.

   What if the DFU loader is not in FLASH?
-The loader code is available inside of the Demo dirctory of the USBLib ZIP file that can be downloaded from the STMicro Website.
+The loader code is available inside of the Demo directory of the USBLib ZIP file that can be downloaded from the STMicro Website.
 You can build it using RIDE (or other toolchains);
   you will need a JTAG emulator to burn it into FLASH the first time.